 Flow Cytometry Facility

 This facility is sustained by funding from the Australian Research Council (LE120100038.
 2012.
-Single cell genomics, Led by Laureate Fellow Ian Paulsen), Macquarie University Internal Grants (RIBG and MQSIS) and continuing support from the Department of Chemistry and Biomolecular Sciences.
+Single cell genomics, Led by Laureate Fellow Ian Paulsen), Macquarie University Internal Grants (RIBG and MQSIS) and continuing support from the Department of Molecular Sciences.
 We are an open access facility willing to share our expertise and equipment to support great science.
 The facility is maintained through cost recovery and collaboration.
 If you think that cytometry could support your research please get in contact with Dr Martin Ostrowski.

 We maintain a range of cytometers and cell sorters that support high-throughput analyses, high speed cell sorting and single cell genomics.
 Many of our instruments are configured for marine research which means that they are ideal for analyses of ultra-small particles (e.g. viruses), and can detect a broad range of fluorescent signals simultaneously, including Hoechst, GFP, YFP, mCherry, PE and Chlorophyll.